arsLan4k1390/Cherrygram/README.md

 - Added ability to see avatar uploading date,
 - Increased avatars limit from 80 to 100,
 - Allow to set a proxy before login,
-- Added native biometrics support.
+- Added native biometrics support,
+- "tg://user?id=int" Links support (e.g. "tg://user?id=282287840").

 *Chats:*
+- "Mark as read" support for folders,
 - Bubble radius is set to 17,
 - Chat Blur support for all devices and themes (Blur is enabled by default),
 - Fast search (Open a search by holding dialog name),